CyberFlameGO/svnpython/Doc/library/gettext.rst

 .. method:: GNUTranslations.gettext(message)

-   Look up the *message* id in the catalog and return the corresponding message string, as an 8-bit string encoded with the catalog's charset encoding, if known.
+   Look up the *message* id in the catalog and return the corresponding message string, as a Unicode string.
 If there is no entry in the catalog for the *message* id, and a fallback has been set, the look up is forwarded to the fallback's :meth:`gettext` method.
 Otherwise, the *message* id is returned.

 .. method:: GNUTranslations.lgettext(message)

-   Equivalent to :meth:`gettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :meth:`set_output_charset`.
+   Equivalent to :meth:`gettext`, but the translation is returned as a bytestring encoded in the selected output charset, or in the preferred system encoding if no encoding was explicitly set with :meth:`set_output_charset`.

-   .. versionadded:: 2.4

-.. method:: GNUTranslations.ugettext(message)

-   Look up the *message* id in the catalog and return the corresponding message string, as a Unicode string.
-If there is no entry in the catalog for the *message* id, and a fallback has been set, the look up is forwarded to the fallback's :meth:`ugettext` method.
-Otherwise, the *message* id is returned.

 .. method:: GNUTranslations.ngettext(singular, plural, n)

    Do a plural-forms lookup of a message id.  *singular* is used as the message id for purposes of lookup in the catalog, while *n* is used to determine which plural form to use.
-The returned message string is an 8-bit string encoded with the catalog's charset encoding, if known.
+The returned message string is a Unicode string.

    If the message id is not found in the catalog, and a fallback is specified, the request is forwarded to the fallback's :meth:`ngettext` method.
 Otherwise, when *n* is 1 *singular* is returned, and *plural* is returned in all other cases.

-   .. versionadded:: 2.3

-.. method:: GNUTranslations.lngettext(singular, plural, n)

-   Equivalent to :meth:`gettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :meth:`set_output_charset`.

-   .. versionadded:: 2.4

-.. method:: GNUTranslations.ungettext(singular, plural, n)

-   Do a plural-forms lookup of a message id.  *singular* is used as the message id for purposes of lookup in the catalog, while *n* is used to determine which plural form to use.
-The returned message string is a Unicode string.

-   If the message id is not found in the catalog, and a fallback is specified, the request is forwarded to the fallback's :meth:`ungettext` method.
-Otherwise, when *n* is 1 *singular* is returned, and *plural* is returned in all other cases.

    Here is an example::

       n = len(os.listdir('.'))
       cat = GNUTranslations(somefile)
-      message = cat.ungettext(
+      message = cat.ngettext(
           'There is %(num)d file in this directory', 'There are %(num)d files in this directory',
           n) % {'num': n}

-   .. versionadded:: 2.3
+.. method:: GNUTranslations.lngettext(singular, plural, n)

+   Equivalent to :meth:`gettext`, but the translation is returned as a bytestring encoded in the selected output charset, or in the preferred system encoding if no encoding was explicitly set with :meth:`set_output_charset`.

 Solaris message catalog support